simoneburch/config-onprem-ad/README.md

 - Disabling/Enabling the account from here is also possible by just right-clicking the name and choosing Disable Account.
 There is an icon that appears on the account name to indicate this option.
 <br/>

-__**Continue looking around since this is where the administrator will be managing permissions and access to network resources.__<br/>
+__**Continue looking around since this is where managing permissions and managing access to network resources will take place in an enterprise environment.__<br/>
 <br />
 <br />